 Creating your API keys

-API keys can be created from the secure page in the console by going to Account > API Keys.
+API keys can be created from the secure page in the console by going to Account Settings > API Keys.
 Please note that for your security the key will only be shown once on creation.

 Note that requests to the provisioning API are rate limited.
 Individual IPs may only make 1 request per 2.5 seconds.
 Exceeding this rate will return a 429 error code until that IP’s request threshold falls below this limit.